Key Stage 1

 It's even better if you can tie in an individual from your locality!

 Significant historical events, people and places in their own locality

-This obviously depends completely on your locality but contacting your local history groups would be a good place to begin - the wealth of their knowledge is incredible!
+This obviously depends completely on your locality but contacting local history groups and speaking to community leaders is a good place to begin - their wealth of knowledge is incredible!

 - Your school building (when it was built, people that have been to it and how it has changed).